Japanese Zen: Azuchi-Momoyama (1573–1600 C.E.) and Edo (or Tokugawa) (1600–1868 C.E.)

 After a period of war Japan was re-united in the Azuchi–Momoyama period.
 This decreased the power of Buddhism, which had become a strong political and military force in Japan.
 Neo-Confucianism gained influence at the expense of Buddhism, which came under strict state control.
 Japan closed the gates to the rest of the world.
 The only traders to be allowed were Dutchmen admitted to the island of Dejima.
 New doctrines and methods were not to be introduced, nor were new temples and schools.
 The only exception was the Ōbaku lineage, which was introduced in the 17th century during the Edo period by Ingen, a Chinese monk.
 Ingen had been a member of the Linji school, the Chinese equivalent of Rinzai, which had developed separately from the Japanese branch for hundreds of years.
 Thus, when Ingen journeyed to Japan following the fall of the Ming dynasty to the Manchu people, his teachings were seen as a separate school.
 The Ōbaku school was named after Mount Huangbo (黄檗山, Ōbaku-sān), which had been Ingen's home in China.

 Well-known Zen masters from this period are Bankei, Bashō and Hakuin.
 Bankei Yōtaku (盤珪永琢?, 1622–1693 C.E.) became a classic example of a man driven by the "great doubt".
-Matsuo Bashō (松尾 芭蕉?, 1644 – November 28, 1694) became a great Zen poet.
+Matsuo Bashō (松尾 芭蕉?, 1644 – November 28, 1694) became a leading Zen poet.
 In the 18th century Hakuin Ekaku (白隠 慧鶴?, 1686–1768) revived the Rinzai school.
-His influence was so immense that almost all contemporary Rinzai lineages are traced back to him.
+His influence was so strong that almost all contemporary Rinzai lineages are traced back to him.

 Meiji Restoration (1868–1912 C.E.) and Imperial expansionism (1912–1945 C.E.)

-The Meiji period (1868–1912 C.E.) saw the Emperor's power reinstated after a coup in 1868 C.E..
+The Meiji period (1868–1912 C.E.) saw the Emperor's power reinstated after a coup in 1868 C.E.
 At that time Japan was forced to open to Western trade which brought influence and, eventually, a restructuring of all government and commercial structures to Western standards.
 Shinto became the officiated state religion and Buddhism was coerced to adapt to the new regime.
 The Buddhist establishment saw the Western world as a threat, but also as a challenge to stand up to.